tuomasst/BI-project/README.md

 # BI-project
 The idea was to:
-- look at monthly customer orders from venues (Restaurants, Retail Stores)
+- put together a dataset of monthly customer orders from venues (Restaurants, Retail Stores)
-- calculate customer retention based on customer id
+- calculate monthly customer retention based on seniority (difference between purchase month and first purchase month)
 - visualize the findings
 - gather insights